Kaur Films is the brainchild of Harleen

 Our first documentary production "The Odd Couple" was screened at 10 film festivals across the world including the United Nations Association Film Festival and was specially invited to be a part of The Parliament of World Religions, an exceptional honor.
 It is now available on Amazon Prime

-Our Sikh History podcast series provides a fascinating look into the sparkling lives of the Sikhs from a never told before historical perspective.
+Our Sikh History podcast series provide a fascinating look into the sparkling lives of the Sikhs from a never told before historical perspective.
 The 12 episodes have been heard and shared by people in 100+ countries across the world.
-The podcast is available on both itunes and stitcher We continue our quest to create the best content with exceptional talent and collaborations.
+The podcast is available on both iTunes and stitcher.
+We continue our quest to create the best content with exceptional talent and collaborations.
 Join us in our journey.